Hannah Greß, M. Sc.

 Security of Bluetooth-capable devices in the healthcare sector Proceedings Article

-In: Ohm, Marc (Ed.): pp. 13-14, GI SIG SIDAR, Bonn, Germany, 2024, ISSN: 2190-846X.
+In: Ohm, Marc (Ed.): Proceedings of the 14th graduate workshop of the special interest group Security - Intrusion Detection and Response (SIDAR) of the German Informatics Society (GI) (SPRING 2024), pp. 13-14, GI SIG SIDAR, Bonn, Germany, 2024, ISSN: 2190-846X.

 title = {Security of Bluetooth-capable devices in the healthcare sector},